 Supervisory Board meetings and performance evaluation

-In 2021, the Supervisory Board held its five regular meetings and one regular call in the presence of the Managing Board and Executive Committee, as well as three additional calls also in the presence of the Managing Board and Executive Committee members.
-There were also four Supervisory Board calls in 2021 for which the decision-making had been mandated by the Supervisory Board to the Chair of the Board and the Chair of the Audit Committee, who both attended these calls.
-The Supervisory Board had one additional call to decide and approve on the appointment of Thomas Leysen as new Chair of the Supervisory Board at the close of the Annual General Meeting of Shareholders in 2021.
-On one date, a member was excused due to conflicting commitments.
-All meetings but one took place virtually as a result of the COVID-19 restrictions.
-The additional calls were needed to discuss and approve the acceleration of DSM’s strategic journey and the announcement of our new Food System Commitments.
-The additional calls were also needed to discuss and approve possible acquisitions.
+In 2022, the Supervisory Board held its five regular meetings and one regular call in the presence of the Managing Board, as well as 12 additional calls also in the presence of the Managing Board and several Executive Committee members.
+There were also 2 Supervisory Board calls in 2022 for which the decision-making had been mandated by the Supervisory Board to the Chair of the Board and the Chair of the Audit Committee, who both attended these calls.
+On three dates, a member was excused due to conflicting commitments.
+On two other dates, a member was excused for health reasons and on one date a member could not attend due to internet problems.
+The additional calls were needed to discuss and approve the announcements of DSM’s intentions to merge with Firmenich and divest its Protective Materials and Engineering Materials businesses.
 Information on attendance of Board and Committee meetings can be found in the table in this Supervisory Board Report.

 The Supervisory Board also convenes in the absence of the Managing Board, which usually happens either before or after a meeting.

-An evaluation of the Supervisory Board is performed once every three years by an external advisor; the last took place in 2019.
-In the other two years, including 2021, the evaluation of the Supervisory Board is performed by means of a self-assessment consisting of a written survey, followed by in-depth, one-on-one interviews between the Chair and individual Supervisory Board members.
-Furthermore, the Deputy Chair interacted with all Supervisory Board members to assess the performance of the Chair.
+An evaluation of the Supervisory Board is performed once every three years by an external advisor; this was the case in 2022.
+In the other two years, the evaluation of the Supervisory Board is performed by means of a self-assessment consisting of a written survey, followed by in-depth, one-on-one interviews between the Chair and individual Supervisory Board members.
 The outcome of the evaluation was presented to, and discussed with, the Supervisory Board in December, in the absence of the Managing Board.